hastingslab-org/Variantscape/README.md

 If you use this work, please cite the accompanying manuscripts:

 - Wosny M., Boesch M., Peres T., Niederhauser T., Früh M., Rothermundt C., Hastings J (2025) "Variantscape: Using Large Language Models to Build a Comprehensive Landscape of Cancer Variants for Precision Oncology."
 (Preprint)
-- Wosny, M. & Hastings, J. (2025) "Automated gene identification in oncology literature: A comparative evaluation of Natural Language Processing approaches."
-Studies in Health Technology and Informatics (Preprint)
+- Wosny M, Hastings J (2025) Automated Gene Identification in Oncology Literature: A Comparative Evaluation of Natural Language Processing Approaches.
+In: Glob.
+Healthc.
+Transform.
+Era Artif.
+Intell.
+Inform.
+IOS Press, pp 61–65, https://ebooks.iospress.nl/doi/10.3233/SHTI250673
 - Wosny, M. & Hastings, J. (2025) "Large Language Models for Detection of Genetic Variants in Biomedical Literature."
-Studies in Health Technology and Informatics (Preprint)
+Studies in Health Technology and Informatics (Preprint, tp be published in August 2025)

 ---